Table of Contents

 I have written about the physical and chemical properties of cotton and now I like to illustrate the chemical composition of cotton for your kind information.

 The chemical composition of cotton fiber is important to know to distinguish cotton fiber from other fibers.
-Types of plants, soil, and climate affect the chemical composition of cotton fibers and the number of different elements of the cotton.
-Cellulose is the main component of cotton and it consists of 94% of 100%.
+Types of plants, soil, and climate affect the chemical composition of cotton fibers and the number of different elements in the cotton.
+Cellulose is the main component of cotton, and it consists of 94% of 100%.
+The structure of cotton fiber is as follow:

 - Cellulose: 94%